berk245/algorithms-and-data-structures/2-Data_Structures/3-Stack/stack.md

    - Peek also has a constant time complexity.
 4. Search / Print = O(n)
    - In stacks, any operation that requires iterating on each element is expensive.
-   - Some examples for those methods are searching for a value in the stack, inserting/removing a value that is in the middle of the stack, pronting the elements of the stack.
+   - Some examples for those methods are searching for a value in the stack, printing the elements of the stack, etc.

 ## Strengths and Limitations

 - Stacks are convenient data structres for any problem that requires a Last in First out approach.
 Adding and removing the elements that are on top of the stack is fast and efficient.
 - The limitation of stack appears when operations have to be made on the elements that are in the middle of stack.
-If an application requires a lot of random insertion, deletion, search etc, stack will probably not be the most efficient choice to implement.
+If an application requires a lot of random insertion, deletion, or operations that require searching and manipulating items in the list, stack will probably not be the most efficient choice to implement.

 ## Real-world Use